nmfs-openscapes/2024-nmfs-champions/github-clinic/marie.md

 2. tamales
 3. cakes

+I am making a new list of my favorite acitivities

+1. surf
+2. hike
+3. swim

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example:

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.
 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).